Tatiana Maslany: Career

 Maslany starred in the independent film The Other Half with her then-partner Tom Cullen.
 It premiered at South by Southwest on March 12, 2016.
 Maslany played the lead role in the 2016 drama film Two Lovers and a Bear.
 The film follows the two characters as they come together in Apex, Iqaluit, to find peace in their lives.
 In the 2017 film Stronger, Maslany starred as Erin Hurley, the love interest of Jeff Bauman, a victim of the Boston Marathon bombing.

 Maslany was cast as a series regular in the 2018 drama series Pose but was replaced by Charlayne Woodard.
 She starred in the crime thriller film Destroyer, which premiered at the Telluride Film Festival in August 2018.
 She next starred in the Broadway production of Network in 2019.
 Maslany starred as Sister Alice in the HBO period drama miniseries Perry Mason, which premiered in June 2020.
 In September 2020, Maslany was cast in the lead role of Jennifer Walters / She-Hulk for the Disney+ TV series She-Hulk: Attorney at Law, set in the Marvel Cinematic Universe.
 She was set to star in AMC's six-episode series Invitation to a Bonfire, a psychological thriller set in the 1930s at an all-girls boarding school based on a 2018 novel by Adrienne Celt, but production on the series was cancelled by the network for content tax write-downs in January 2023, with apparently four episodes shot.

-In 2025, she starred in the Osgood Perkins–directed horror film The Monkey and later in 2025 will star in Keeper, also directed by Perkins.
+In 2025, she starred in the Osgood Perkins–directed horror films The Monkey and Keeper.

+Maslany also stars in the thriller television series Maximum Pleasure Guaranteed, which premiered on Apple TV on May 20, 2026.